Coronavirus (COVID-19) epidemic weekly update for Malvern Seniors

-If you catch COVID there is a significant chance that you will either die or your long term health may be seriously damaged, so take care to protect yourself and those you love.
+If you are unlucky and catch COVID there is a significant chance that you will either die or your long term health may be seriously damaged, so take care to protect yourself and those you love.
 90% of COVID deaths are in those aged over 60 years according to NHS England statistics.

 The simple safeguards to remember are still to:

 HANDS, FACE, SPACE, TIME - GET A TEST if you feel unwell.

 A doctor in Bournemouth speaking on the evening news on Thursday suggested that if you were sick with COVID at home it would be a good idea to have a little device known as a Pulse Oximeter handy (see photo on right).
 This measures the oxygen saturation in the blood and pulse rate by clipping the device on a finger and pressing a button; the reading should normally be at least 97%.

 If the reading falls to about 93% you should call your doctor for advice, and if the reading drops below 92% you should consider calling an ambulance or visiting A&E.

 Pulse Oximeters can be purchased from Amazon for £18 to £25; alternatively your doctor's surgery might loan you one if you are unwell and have tested COVID positive.